 Delicious as it is, Sweet and Sour Pork is actually very easy to make.
-It’s flexible when it comes to ingredients and even the cooking method.
-Some prefer boneless pork ribs, tenderloin, or fatty pork belly.
-Other ingredients vary from pickled cabbage to colorful fruits.
+It’s flexible when it comes to ingredients and even the cooking method can be varied.
+Some chefs prefer to use boneless pork ribs, tenderloin, or fatty pork belly.
+Other ingredients can vary from pickled cabbage to colorful fruits.
 For Chef Luo, his first choice is fatty pork belly.
 The fat ensures a moist and tender texture, while the frying process makes it less greasy.

 - Pork belly